nhsconnect/gpconnect/index.md

 *	manage GP appointments
 * import or download medication and allergies information

-GP Connect supports the development of commerical products that use the clinical data made available by our specifications.
+GP Connect supports the development of commerical products that use the clinical data made available by our APIs.
+This specification contains all the technical resources you need to connect between clinical systems and GP data using the GP Connect FHIR® APIs.

 ## Development journey ##

-This specification contains all the technical resources you need to connect between clinical systems and GP data using the GP Connect FHIR® APIs.

 Our developer ecosystem takes you through each stage of a typical GP Connect API project.
 Click on a stage to find out more.